The hyper-scaled NLP bound for maximum-entropy remote sampling: Numerical experiments

 \section{Numerical experiments}

-We used the general-purpose solver KNITRO 14.0.0 (see \cite{KNITRO}), via the Julia wrapper KNITRO.jl v0.14.8, and the conic solver MOSEK 11.0.1 (see \cite{MOSEK}), via the Julia wrapper MOSEKTools.jl v0.15.10) to solve the convex optimization problems.
-These are commonly used for the kind of problems that we solve; more specifically, we used KNITRO for all relaxations except to solve the problems \eqref{eq:nlp-tr}, \eqref{eq:min_maxeig_C2diffC1_subprob} and \eqref{eq:min_maxeig_C2_subprob}.
-All of our algorithms were implemented in Julia v1.12.1.
+We used the general-purpose solver IPOPT 1.14.3 (see \citep*{IPOPT}) and the conic solver MOSEK 11.2.0 (see \citep*{MOSEK}), via the Julia wrapper MOSEKTools.jl v0.15.10) to solve the convex optimization problems.
+These are commonly used for the kind of problems that we solve; more specifically, we used IPOPT for all relaxations except to solve the problems \eqref{eq:nlp-trace} and \eqref{eq:min_maxeig_C2_subprob_reformulation}.
+All of our algorithms were implemented in Julia v1.11.9.
 We used the parameter settings for the solvers aiming at their best performance.
-For KNITRO, we used the following settings: \texttt{CONVEX = true}, \texttt{FEASTOL} = $10^{-8}$ (feasibility tolerance), \texttt{OPTTOL} = $10^{-8}$ (absolute optimality tolerance), \texttt{ALGORITHM} = 1 (Interior/Direct algorithm), \texttt{HESSOPT} = 2 (KNITRO computes a quasi-Newton BFGS Hessian).
+For IPOPT, we used: \texttt{TOL} = $10^{-7}$ (convergence tolerance).

-For $\NLPDi$ and $\NLPTr$, the scaling factor $\gamma$ should be selected in the interval between $1/d_{\max}$ and $1/d_{\min}$\,.
+For hNLP-Di and hNLP-Tr, the scaling factor $\gamma$ should be selected in the interval between $1/d_{\max}$ and $1/d_{\min}$\,.
 In our experiments, we have tested 50 evenly spaced values for $\gamma$ in this interval and report the results for the best one.

-We ran our experiments on ``zebratoo'' (running Windows Server 2022 Standard): two Intel Xeon Gold 6444Y 3.60GHz processors, with 16 cores each, and 128 GB of memory.
+We ran our experiments on macOS 15.6: an Apple M4 Pro chip with 14 cores (10 performance and 4 efficiency) and 48 GB of memory.

 When comparing different upper bounds for our test instances, we present the gaps defined by the difference between the upper bounds for \ref{MERSP}, and the lower bounds computed by a local-search heuristic.